Feature

 Rider to watch: Ally Wollaston

-Demi Vollering has been a woman on a mission so far in 2025, winning all three stage races in which she has competed.
+Demi Vollering has been a woman on a mission so far in 2025, winning four of the five stage races she has started stage races in which she has competed.
 Vollering’s most impressive victory was her dominance at the Vuelta España Femenina, where she performed on another level to win the red jersey by over a minute.
-Vollering will also look to turn a fresh page on last year’s Tour de France Femme avec Zwift where she lost by the finest of margins, just four seconds.
+Vollering will also look to turn a fresh page on last year’s Tour de France Femmes avec Zwift where she lost by just four seconds.
 The Dutchwoman will be supported by some top climbers through the likes of Évita Muzic and Juliette Labous.

 Ally Wollaston is a rider to watch for in the versatile sprint stages and potentially can compete on the ramped finish on the opening stage.